vedran97/plan-percep-ws/mainpage.md

+# Welcome to the Main Page!:

-# README for setting up the  workspace:
+# Link for steps to setup the workspace:

 [Click here!](./README.md)

-# Sub Modules
+# Sub Modules (These are the packages whose documentation is included in the website):

 * <a href="rpi-rt/index.html">rpi-rt</a>
 * <a href="rosserial_terpbot/index.html">rosserial_terpbot</a>